 Write offs of fixed assets are registered by creating the following documents: Asset Management > Fixed Asset Documents > Fixed Asset Write Offs.

-The Fixed Asset Write Off document assigns the Disposed status to the listed fixed assets.
+Once posted, the Fixed Asset Write Off document assigns the Disposed status to the listed fixed assets.

 Viewing the documents related to a fixed asset